switmac/where-for-lunch/TASKS.md

 ### Task 3
 Currently we don't support place details check.

-Please create a place details page which can be accessed by clicking on the generated place on homepage.
+Please create a place details page which can be accessed by clicking on the generated place on homepage and reusing the existing component.

 Data can be fetched from [here](https://www.yelp.com.au/developers/documentation/v3/business)